Hurricane Virgil (1992): Meteorological history

 Upon becoming a tropical storm, the system was expect to move near the coast of Mexico, and forecasters noted that there was some potential for a landfall.
 The system became a little better organized and over warm water and low wind shear Virgil steadily intensified.
 Virgil was upgraded to a hurricane the next day; an eye formed an hour later.
 During the period of strengthening, Virgil turned more towards the north.
 Continued strengthening occurred, and it attained major hurricane status on October 2.
 At this time, the system was anticipated to make landfall in Mexico as a Category 4 hurricane.
 The storm had maximum winds of 130 mph (215 km/h), but shortly thereafter the storm began to weaken.

 By 0900 UTC October 2, the eye started to become less defined.
 Based on this, the storm was downgraded into a category 3 hurricane.
 Although an eye was no longer visible on satellite imagery, the storms had displayed very deep convection, thus the NHC initially maintained the intensity at 120 mph (195 km/h).
 Virgil's eye continued to become less defined, and was downgraded to Category 2 intensity at the time of first landfall on October 4 in Michoacan midway between Manzanillo and Lazaro Cardenas..
-After briefly tracking over Manzanillo Bay, the hurricane moved onshore Colima as a Category 1 hurrican.
+After briefly tracking over Manzanillo Bay, the hurricane moved onshore Colima as a Category 1 hurricane.
 It rapidly weakened over land, and was a dissipating tropical depression by the time it moved offshore.